-I had a medical abortion at 6 weeks 2 days

-I had a medical abortion at 6 weeks 2 daysI had a medical abortion at 6 weeks 2 days of my pregnancy.
-I was prepared for terrible experience, but also felt, that this is my body, my uterus and my gestational sack and I want to deal with it myself, absolutely not with the help of any surgical intervention.
+I had a medical abortion at 6 weeks 2 days of my pregnancy.
+I was prepared for a terrible experience but also felt, that this is my body, my uterus and my gestational sack and I want to deal with it myself, absolutely not with the help of any surgical intervention.

 I was prepared, that the whole process should take no more than 12 hours, oh boy, I was wrong.
 The bleeding, which starts after the first dose stopped after taking the second one.
 I had really really strong pain, I took 2800 mg of ibuprofen the first day, just to lower the pain a little.
 After 28 hours of taking Misoprostol bleeding started again, nothing heavy.
-Pain was tolerable just with 1200 mg of ibuprofen per day.
+The pain was tolerable just with 1200 mg of ibuprofen per day.

 I thought, that the worse part had to be definitely behind me, however, the third day was the real hell.
-I was literally crying from pain, which was located in my ovaries and pelvis, it was so strong that 1200 mg of ibuprofen AND other analgesia taken simultaneously barely had any effect.
+I was literally crying from pain, which was located in my ovaries and pelvis, it was so strong that 1200 mg of ibuprofen AND other analgesia, taken simultaneously, barely had any effect.

 The gestational sack was still in my uterus.
 I was devastated, I really did want to be over it already.
 I had 5 days left for my body to solve this situation "naturally", otherwise I would have to have a vacuum aspiration.
 The 9th day my gestational sack left, no blood, no pain, just 1 inch of tissue.

 Although it was a very difficult experience, I would decide on this again.